kwurst/CS-383/Syllabus.md

 Our last class will be on Tuesday, 5 May 2015

-We will not have class on Thursday, 5 March 2015 (and possibly Tuesday, 3 March 2015) because I will be away at a conference; Tuesday, 17 March 2015 and Thursday, 19 March 2015 due to Spring Break.
+We will not have class on Thursday, 5 March 2015 because I will be away at a conference; Tuesday, 17 March 2015 and Thursday, 19 March 2015 due to Spring Break.

 Our scheduled final exam period is: